What is the Internet of Things?

 Impact of IoT

 - Healthcare- IoT can be highly beneficial for the healthcare sector especially for cases that require frequent monitoring.
-With the use of connected devices, health-related information can be sent to doctors, kin and caretakers to ensure the real-time evaluation of a patient’s health.
+With the use of connected devices, health-related information can be sent to doctors, kin, and caretakers to ensure the real-time evaluation of a patient’s health.
 IoT can also be employed to facilitate assisted living and nursing facilities for the elderly.
 Some technologies are available which effectively monitor the health and the activity of a person inside their home and immediately alerts the family and the concerned if any emergency arises.

 - Transportation- IoT can make the process of transportation of goods and people cost effective as well as highly efficient.
 The Smart Jet engines seem to be the best example through which the airline already knows about the condition of the engine and required maintenance prior to the landing of the flight.
 This not only saves time to identify any possible defect but also decreased the risk of engine issues.
-Connected cars is another breakthrough which is intended to alert the drivers about the traffic conditions and notifying them about the available parking places, allowing them to save time and explore more efficient routes.
+Connected cars are another breakthrough which is intended to alert the drivers about the traffic conditions and notifying them about the available parking places, allowing them to save time and explore more efficient routes.

 - Smart Cities- IoT will be an important element to building smart cities in the future with a number of efficient features including-